Diolinux/amd-opencl-pro-linux-resolve/README.md

 `sudo ./install-opencl-amd.sh`

-if you get `'sudo: ./install-opencl-amd.sh: comando não encontrado'` output, make sure the install script file has all permissions.
+if you get `'sudo: ./install-opencl-amd.sh: command not found'` output, make sure the install script file has all permissions.
 To set all permissions run: `sudo chmod a+x ./install-opencl-amd.sh`

 You may receive some error messages because we ain't installing the full AMDGPU-PRO, but it should work for DaVinci Resolve, Blender and other applications